Premature babies are babies born before 37 weeks. They need foods high in nutrition to help them grow and develop.

-When to start weaning your premature baby
+When your premature baby is ready for solid foods

 Start introducing solid foods when your baby shows signs that they are ready.